shimaatech/bloc_component/README.md

 The library provides the following components in order to help structuring and manging the state of a flutter app:
 - `BaseBloc`: Used for managing the state of an app component
-- `Componen`: Describes an app component.
+- `Component`: Describes an app component.
 Can be a page or part of page.
 Each component has its own bloc.
 The `Component` describes how to create the bloc and the component's view
 - `ComponentView`: The component's view.
 Has direct access to the bloc created by the `Component` and uses `StateBuilder` in order to build widgets according to the bloc's states